Sharing State

 }

-Sometimes you need state shared among many components, but not truly global.
-For example, a complex Inventory system with multiple UI files that share underlying data, but that data should be wiped from memory when the inventory closes.
+Sometimes state should be shared among many components but not truly global: a complex Inventory system whose UI files share underlying data that should be wiped from memory when the inventory closes.

 local function InventorySystem()

--- 1. Create a localised memory scope for the entire system
+-- 1. Create a localized memory scope for the entire system

 Size = UDim2.fromScale(1, 1),